Science diplomacy: Definitions

 However, stress on this definition involving the above three categories can lead to an under-representation of the use of science for competitive or hegemonic purposes or even to a mystification of science as a complexity-reducing enterprise.
 Furthermore, scholars have argued that the definition fails to capture the subtle complexity of the science diplomacy phenomenon or the historical capacity of scientific and diplomatic outcomes to be co-produced.
 The theoretical framework of science diplomacy is under scrutiny.
 Most critics have emphasized the significant vulnerability of science as a public good.

-Recent scholarship points out that the Global South is still underrepresented in many aspects of the science diplomacy discourse.
-Similarly, what has been observed in traditional diplomacy likely applies to science diplomacy as well: there is still limited understanding of female networks, gendered dynamics, and practices of exclusion and inclusion in male-dominated settings.
+Eurocentrism and a masculine bias have been identified as two hegemonic perspectives that shape definitions and characterizations of science diplomacy.
+Building on this critique, scholars have argued that the Global South remains underrepresented.
+To address blind spots, a growing body of scholarship attempts to "de-centre" the science diplomacy discourse.
+Literature has explicitly foregrounded the importance of Global South science diplomacy in intergovernmental organisations, "globalised" the perspective, or focused on world regions previously underrepresented.
+Similarly, scholars have observed that there is limited understanding of the workings of gender.
+To make science diplomacy definitions more inclusive, researchers have studied gendered dynamics and networks, and practices of exclusion and inclusion in male-dominated settings.